 Maximizing Access to BizAv in Nigeria

-This boom has seen local companies like Jetseta rise to the occasion, and service local demand through a mobile app connecting travelers to Private Aviation providers at attractive fares worldwide.
+Pandemic or not, the truth is that local companies like Jetseta have risen to the occasion and continue serving local demand through a mobile app connecting travelers to private aviation providers at attractive fares worldwide.

 It is a certainty that there are more private aircraft in Nigeria than scheduled airliners, a clear message regarding the preferences and habits of those that can travel by air in the country.